pkriengsiri/code-quiz-game/README.md

 ### Features
 * Ten coding-related multiple choice questions
-* Questions are displayed in a random order using the [Knuth shuffle method](https://stackoverflow.com/questions/2450954/how-to-randomize-shuffle-a-javascript-array)
+* Questions are displayed in a random order
-* Buttons which allow the user to select an answer
+* Buttons allow the user to select an answer
-* Text prompts in the browser window which tell the user if the selected answer was correct of incorrect
+* Text prompts in the browser window which the user if the selected answer was correct of incorrect
-* Countdown timer which tracks the user time/ score
+* Countdown timer tracks the user time/ score
-* Penalty system that subtracts 10 seconds from the user score if an incorrect answer is selected
+* Penalty system subtracts 10 seconds from the user score if an incorrect answer is selected
-* Results page which display the user scores and allows the user to submit their first name or initials for a high score list
+* Results page displays the user scores and allows the user to submit their first name or initials for a high score list
-* A high score page which displays a list of the user's high scores, and allows the users to clear the scores from the page and localStorage
+* A high score page displays a list of the user's high scores in descending order, and allows the users to clear the scores from the page and localStorage

 ## Installation
 Upload index.html, highscores.html, license.txt, and assets folder to the deployed webserver.
 Assets folder contains JavaScript and CSS files.